celo-org/build-with-celo-hackathon/Crypto-Ride/README.md

 - cUSD: Used as payment for the ride.

-This was need as the `web3swift` is restrictive when it comes to transaction options.
+This was need as the `web3swift` library is restrictive when it comes to transaction options.
 Preventing `cUSD` from being used to pay transaction cost featured by the Celo Network.
 This will most definitely will be fix in a future update.

 <img src="ReadMeAssets/profileViews.png" alt="drawing" width="400"/>